The

 & Nephews by Specific Marriages

-The nieces and nephews, by
+The nieces and nephews,

-marriage, of children, grandchildren or great grandchildren of Patricia
+by marriage, of children, grandchildren or great grandchildren of Patricia

 Huscroft and Dulce Huscroft.
 This includes the children of the biological or

-adopted siblings or equivalent of the spouses of the married children,
+adopted siblings or equivalent of the spouses of the married children, grandchildren

-This includes adopted children and children brought into the birth family of
+adopted children and children brought into the birth family of said spouses

-conferred, as documented by legal decree or agreement or by historical fact.
+documented by legal decree or agreement or by historical fact.

 Huscroft

-Beneficiaries must be over 18 years of age by the end of the calendar year in
+Beneficiaries must be over 18 years of age, and not over 41 years of age, by

-which assistance is to be received.
+the end of the calendar year in which assistance is to be received.